-Instruction 3L Hours per Week

-Duration of SEE 3 Hours
+Instruction Duration of SEE SEE CIE Credits 3L Hours per Week 3 Hours 60Marks 40 Marks 3

-SEE 60Marks

-CIE 40 Marks

-Credits 3

 Introduction

 This course discusses the role of human values in one's family, in society and in nature.
 In the Induction Program, students would get an initial exposure to human values through Universal Human Values-I. This exposure is to be augmented by this compulsory full semester foundation course.